Department of Music

-Paul Hondorp is Director of Choral Activities and Associate Professor of Music at Western Kentucky University, where he directs three university ensembles, teaches conducting and graduate literature.
-A California native, Dr. Hondorp received his DMA in Choral Conducting from Michigan State University, where he studied under Charles K. Smith, Jonathan Reed and David Rayl.
-Dr. Hondorp's conducting mentors have also included Alan Harler (Temple University), Lynn Bielefelt (Cal State Long Beach), and Thomas Davies (Cal Poly SLO).
-Prior to his arrival at WKU, Dr. Hondorp taught at the community college and high school level.
-He directed church choirs in California, Pennsylvania and Michigan, and is currently Director of Music at First Christian Church of Bowling Green.
+Paul Hondorp is Director of Choral Activities and Professor of Music at Western Kentucky University, where he directs university ensembles, teaches the undergraduate conducting sequence, and teaches graduate conducting and choral literature.
+A California native, Hondorp completed degrees at Cal State Long Beach (BM), Temple University (MM), and Michigan State University (DMA).
+Dr. Hondorp previously taught at the community college and high school level and has directed church choirs in California, Pennsylvania, and Michigan.
+He has been Director of Music at First Christian Church of Bowling Green since 2004.

-A lyric tenor, Dr. Hondorp performed with Oregon Bach Festival Chorus (under the direction of Helmuth Rilling) for six summers, and served on the faculty of the Berkshire Choral Festival in Sheffield, Massachusetts.
-Solo performances include concert work in Handel's Messiah (Bryn Athyn Cathedral), Handel's Samson (Handel Oratorio Society, California), Mozart Requiem (Idyllwild Arts Festival) and Starbuck in the world premiere of Gary Eister's opera Moby Dick.
-Professional recordings include ensemble performances with the Oregon Bach Festival (the late masses of FJ Haydn, Hannsler Records) and Hot Springs Festival Chorus (the choral music of Edmund Dede, Naxos) and solo work for an educational series of compact discs by GIA Publications.
+A lyric tenor, Hondorp sings regularly with the Dallas-based professional chamber ensemble Vox Humana under the direction of Dr. David Childs, and performed with Oregon Bach Festival Chorus under the direction of Helmuth Rilling for seven summers.
+He served on the faculty of the Berkshire Choral Festival in Sheffield, Massachusetts.
+Professional recordings include ensemble performances with Vox Humana (Naxos), the Oregon Bach Festival (the late masses of Franz Joseph Haydn, Hännsler Records), and solo work for an educational series of compact discs by GIA Publications.